Elevator Pitch: Tips, consulting & workshops in Berlin & onlineWell, what do you offer? Find your Elevator Pitch

 The small talk with the seat neighbor in the airplane, in the coffee break during a congress, in the customer discussion, on network meetings, in interviews, and with investors is a precious opportunity, to draw attention to itself.
 Whatever you call it, you can pitch!

 Unfortunately, many people do not succeed in seizing these opportunities.
 Very few people are prepared for this and are afterward angry about the missed opportunity.
 Next time, yes next time…

 And you?
 Can you describe your offer in a few sentences in such a way that your dream talk partner becomes curious and wants to know more?

 In the workshop or the consultation: We develop your elevator pitch step by step and fine-tune it until it unfolds its desired effect.

 - Currently, this is offered exclusively as one-on-one training

 Decision aid: Training in a group or as individual training?

-For effective training, a maximum of FOUR SEATS is available in the group training.
+For effective training, a maximum of SIX SEATS is available in the group training.

 ** The deadline for early birds shall be the date of receipt of payment, not the application date.

 Note: This group training is also available as corporate training.
-If you want an even more intense, tailor-made program in which you plan the content and session dates individually with me, I recommend that you book this training program as individual training or coaching.
+Do you want an even more intense, tailor-made program in which you plan the content and session dates individually with me?
+I recommend that you book this training program as individual training or coaching.
 Recommended: at least 8 hours.